Mayank627/Taxi-Free-Predictor/README.md

 # Taxi-Free-Predictor
-A taxi fare predictor built using python
+A taxi fare predictor built using pandas, numpy and matplotlib